Libor Michálek: Senate

 At the end of July 2012, Libor Michálek accepted a nomination from the Czech Pirate, Green, and Christian Democrat parties to run for the Czech Senate in district 26.
 He was primarily affiliated with the Pirate Party due to its transparency and accountability platforms.
 His 12-point campaign platform prioritized direct democracy, fair political party competition, and anti-corruption oversight efforts alongside social welfare reforms.
 In the October 2012 elections, he won 24.3 percent of the first round vote and 74.4 percent of the first-past-the-post runoff, winning a seat in the Czech Senate.
 Another candidate, Karel Berka, challenged the decision, but the Czech Supreme Administrative Court ruled the claims unfounded.
 Michálek was the first Pirate Party candidate to be elected to national office.
 His senatorial term was 2012–2018.

 Czech President Miloš Zeman publicly considered Michálek to lead the Supreme Audit Office.
 In 2013, Michálek authored the first bill designed to protect whistleblowers, which was overwhelmingly rejected on the floor of the Senate.

+Michálek stood unsuccessfully for re-election in the 2018 Senate elections, winning 20 percent of the vote in the second round against Marek Hilšer's 80 percent.
+Michálek, newly affiliated with the Vize pro Česko party, stood again in 2019 for the Prague 9 seat, placing sixth in the first round.
+He began collecting signatures to run in the 2023 Czech presidential election, but ultimately did not submit his candidacy.